nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-sitecore-connector.md

 The **Nuxeo Sitecore Connector** gives Sitecore users the ability to search content stored in Nuxeo, select renditions to use, then copy the content into the Sitecore Media Library for use in Sitecore-authored pages.

 The majority of the installation and configuration is on the **Sitecore server**.
-There are some modifications/configurations that are necessary on the Nuxeo server, within the `nuxeo.conf` file, that will require work by a Nuxeo Admininistrator.
+There are some modifications/configurations that are necessary on the Nuxeo server, within the `nuxeo.conf` file, that will require work by a Nuxeo Administrator.

 ## Requirements